-Also, in 2016, David Hebelein and Colin Dunn commenced a geochemical research project over the Lakeview-Domineer resource area funded by Geoscience BC.
+Also, in 2016, David Heberlein, Colin Dunn and Sarah Rice commenced a geochemical research project over the Lakeview-Domineer resource area funded by Geoscience BC.
 The orientation study involved sampling various plant media, soils and snow in a transect across the area and analyzing them for halogens and other volatile compounds.
-The final report is pending completion of analyses.
-(Geoscience BC Summary of Activities 2016).
+The final report suggests that the method is superior to Ah soil horizon sampling.
+(Geoscience BC Report 2017-12).